Table of Contents

 Canine Eye Pain

-There can be other signs of eye pain in dogs, including pawing at the eyes, or avoidance of hard foods, and a refusal to fully open his mouth, too.
+There can be other signs of eye pain in dogs, including pawing at the eyes, avoidance of hard foods, and a refusal to open his mouth too fully.

-The first thing most owners do is try a few basic at-home remedies like saline to flush the eyes; after that, if your dog won't open his eyes still, then you have to seek the help of a professional.
+The first thing most owners do is try a few basic at-home remedies like saline to flush the eyes; after that, if your dog doesn't open his eyes still, then you have to seek the help of a professional.

 In most cases, when you find yourself saying your dog won't open his eyes, the likely cause is that your pooch is suffering from eye pain that needs to be dealt with.

 The severe pain that these types of dog eye nerve reactions can cause your dog will result in your dog squinting or holding his eyes shut completely as a way to cope or try to deal with the pain.

-The important thing is that once you realize that flushing with saline or dog eye drops is not a solution, that there is no debris in your pet's eye to cause the discomfort, you need to seek medical attention.
+Once you realize that flushing with saline or dog eye drops is not a solution and that there is no debris in your pet's eye to cause discomfort, you need to seek medical attention.

 Common Causes of Eye Pain

 Your vet will use special equipment to look into your dog’s eyes to see things that are not visible to the naked eye.

-Some of these causes of eye pain in dogs that veterinarians find more frequently, according to Merck Vet Manual, are:
+Some of these causes of eye pain in dogs that veterinarians find more frequently, according to the Merck Vet Manual, are: